Mahtob Mahmoody: Biography

 Since Sayyed was Iranian by birth, Iranian law gave him complete custody of Mahtob.
 Betty was worried that Mahtob would learn anti-American sentiment at school.
-Mahtob also alleged that her father would beat her and her mother.
+Mahtob also reported that her father would beat her and her mother.
 After eighteen months, Mahtob and her mother managed to escape Iran by crossing the mountains of Turkey.
 They successfully made it back to the United States.
 Mahtob never saw her father again, and Betty would file for divorce.
 Six years after Moody's death in 2009, Mahtob has confirmed that she has forgiven her father for his actions.

 When Mahtob was 13, she was diagnosed with lupus.
 She managed to survive the disease because of experimental treatment.
 She resides in Grand Rapids, Michigan.
 Mahtob is a devout member of the Wisconsin Evangelical Lutheran Synod.

 In 2015, Mahtob's memoir My Name is Mahtob was published.
 Though it depicts Mahtob's version of her family's story, My Name is Mahtob has been considered a sequel to her mother's book, Not Without My Daughter.